notcooler/cm-ticket-testing/README.md

-# Selenium testing for front-end with github actions
+# Selenium testing with github actions
-_This project isn't made as a template for someone to use, but for cm.com.
-But I have coded it pretty generic enough so it may be possible to use it as a template._
+__Disclaimer: This project isn't made as a template for easy and quick setup, but for cm.com as a autonomous front-end testing solution thing.__

+But if you want to use it for your own use case:
+1. Change the url to the url you want to test
+2. Clear the ``searchConfig.json`` file, if you want keep the example's. __NOT REQUIRED__
+3. The ``tickets/`` folder is really made for that page so you don't need it, but you can keep it as an example. __NOT REQUIRED__

+You don't need to change anything on actions side as it should just work.

 ## Setup
 Clone the repository and make sure you have chrome installed, install dependencies using: